 Back in September of last year, I got word that Gildan had introduced a line of undershirts and underwear at Walmart.
+The new Gildan Platinum undershirt series differs from the Gildan Premium undershirts I wrote about prior, so let’s dig in.

 More recently Gildan’s PR team reached out to me to share news of their new retail brand of undershirts & underwear and also shared some underwear & undershirt videos which reenact some of their blind fabric tests: